 The overall goal of the ESC 11 consortium is to provide low-cost, high-bandwidth service to all schools regardless of their size and location.
 The 20 districts that were utilizing non-fiber connections, prior to the consortium model, were the most rural districts within the 7,843 square mile region.
-One particular district had 7 full days of downtime during the 2018-19 school year due to weather issues affecting their non-fiber connectivity.
-This not only prevents access to online educational materials, it does not allow reliability for modern services such as VoIP, cloud-based backup, and co-location.
+One particular district had seven full days of downtime during the 2018-19 school year due to weather issues affecting their non-fiber connectivity.
+This not only prevents access to online educational materials, it does not allow reliability for modern services such as VoIP and cloud-based backup services.
 The consortium model has been effective by providing reliable bandwidth, lowering costs, and even removing the administrative burden of individual E-rate applications.

 As provided by Education Super Highway, there are currently 23 states that utilize a state-level consortium model for procuring services on behalf of school districts.
-Additionally, 7 states utilize regional consortium models for local school districts.
-Based on the 2019 Form 471 filings, 43% of school districts have applied for internet service as part of a consortium.
+Additionally, seven states utilize regional consortium models for local school districts.
+Based on the 2019 Form 471 filings, 43 percent of school districts have applied for Internet service as part of a consortium.

 By adopting rules that would limit participation in regional and state consortia, local school districts, and especially those that have the most to gain, would be limited in their ability to meet their current and future bandwidth needs at a cost that is affordable.